rongrimes/weewx-tempest-pi/README.md

 * **WOW**

 ### Full disclosure 😀
 I have had the _Weatherflow Tempest_ running with _weewx_ software on a _Raspberry Pi 4 2 GB_ platform since July 2021.
 Now, I think that a better $ value is to have _weewx_ running on a _Pi Zero 2_.
-This document is being written as I achieve the transfer.
+This document is/was  written as I complete(d) the transfer.

-See further comments on the transfer at the end.
+See further comments on ***Transfer from a Raspberry Pi 4*** at the end.

 ---